Netflix/fast_jsonapi/README.md

 $ rake install
 ```

-The install rake task builds the gem installs it.
+The install rake task builds the gem and then installs it.
 You're all
 set if you're using [RVM](http://rvm.beginrescueend.com/), but you may
-need to run it with sudo if you have a system-installed ruby:
+need to run it with sudo if you have a system-installed Ruby:

 ### Bumping Version